Gkbinqi/CS106L/notes/lec02.md

 ```

 ### Type Deduction with `auto`
-auto: Keyword used in lieu of type when declaring a variable, tells the compiler to deduce the type.
+> Keyword used in lieu of type when declaring a variable, tells the compiler to deduce the type.
 > **`auto` does not mean that the variable doesn’t have a type.
 It means that the type is deduced by the compiler.**

 ```